Tequila: Fermentation

-Unlike other tequila production steps, fermentation is one of the few steps out of the control of human beings.
-Fermentation is the conversion of sugars and carbohydrates to alcohol through yeast in anaerobic conditions, meaning that oxygen is not present during the process.
-Fermentation is also carried out in a non-aseptic environment which increases the bacterial activity of tequila.
-The participation of microorganisms from the environment (yeasts and bacteria) makes fermentation a spontaneous process which gives rise to many byproducts that contribute to the flavor and aroma of tequila.
+Unlike other tequila production steps, fermentation is largely outside the control of human beings.
+Fermentation is the conversion of sugars and carbohydrates to alcohol through yeast under anaerobic conditions, meaning that oxygen is not present during the process.
+Fermentation is also carried out in a non-aseptic environment, which increases the bacterial activity of tequila.
+The participation of microorganisms from the environment (yeasts and bacteria) makes fermentation a spontaneous process that gives rise to many byproducts that contribute to the flavor and aroma of tequila.

-During the fermentation process, inoculum is added to the batch to speed the rate of fermentation.
+During the fermentation process, inoculum is added to the batch to accelerate the rate of fermentation.
 When inoculum is added, fermentation can take approximately 20 hours to 3 days.
 If inoculum is not added, fermentation could take up to 7 days.
 The rate of fermentation is a key factor in the quality and flavor of tequila produced.
 Worts fermented slowly are best because the amount of organoleptic compounds produced is greater.
-The alcohol content at the end of fermentation lies between 4-9%.
+The alcohol content at the end of fermentation is between 4-9%.